For all my friends who love cauliflower, this is a simple recipe that's filled with health benefits, as well as volumes

 Let me know in the comments below what you will have with your turmeric cauliflower.

 - In a large non-stick skillet, heat ghee on medium heat.
 Add turmeric and red chili and stir for no more than 30 seconds to release their flavor and aroma.

 - Add prepared cauliflower with salt and toss (or stir) to evenly coat.
 Arrange the cauliflower in an even layer on the skillet and leave it to brown, around 5 minutes.
 To speed cooking, cover the skillet with a lid and add a splash of water.

 - After the first side is nicely browned, turn each piece of cauliflower using a fork or a spatula (or both).
 Cook until the the second side is caramelized.

 - See the last section of the post above for a bunch of dinner ideas, and ways to enjoy this turmeric cauliflower.
-Nobody says you can’t just munch it up as is either.
+Nobody says you can’t just munch it up on its own either.
 Enjoy!